Description of Business and Summary of Significant Accounting Policies

 Concentration of Credit Risk.
 Financial instruments that potentially subject KLA-Tencor to significant concentrations of credit risk consist primarily of cash equivalents, short-term marketable securities, trade accounts receivable and derivative financial instruments used in hedging activities.
 The Company invests in a variety of financial instruments, such as, but not limited to, certificates of deposit, corporate debt and municipal securities, United States Treasury and Government agency securities, and equity securities and, by policy, limits the amount of credit exposure with any one financial institution or commercial issuer.
 The Company has not experienced any material credit losses on its investments.

-A majority of the Company’s trade receivables are derived from sales to large multinational semiconductor manufacturers located throughout the world, with a majority located in Asia.
+A majority of the Company’s accounts receivable are derived from sales to large multinational semiconductor manufacturers located throughout the world, with a majority located in Asia.
 In recent years, the Company’s customer base has become increasingly concentrated due to corporate consolidations, acquisitions and business closures, and to the extent that these customers experience liquidity issues in the future, the Company may be required to incur additional bad debt expense with respect to trade receivables.
 The Company performs ongoing credit evaluations of its customers’ financial condition and generally requires no collateral to secure accounts receivable.
 The Company maintains an allowance for potential credit losses based upon expected collectibility risk of all accounts receivable.
 In addition, the Company may utilize letters of credit or non-recourse factoring to mitigate credit risk when considered appropriate.

 The Company is exposed to credit loss in the event of non-performance by counterparties on the foreign exchange contracts that the Company uses in hedging activities and in certain factoring transactions.
 These counterparties are large international financial institutions, and to date no such counterparty has failed to meet its financial obligations to the Company under such contracts.